keithlowc/tinder-bot/README.md

 * Once the venv is initialized `pip install -r requirements.txt` this will install all dependencies

-* Now you are free to run it `python autoswiper.py`
+* Now you are free to run it `python main.py`

+** Make sure to submit your email and password as a string: 'youremail@gmail.com' and 'yourpassword'

 ## requirements:

 selenium==3.12.0

 ## Notes:

 * Chromedriver binary - It is already in the repo, but feel free to download a new one if you don't trust this one.
 Just make sure to add it to working folder as in config.py